speech and language teaching concepts for How to Catch a Santa Claus in speech therapy

 Problem Solving:

-How will Santa manage to escape?
+How will Santa manage to escape each trap?